cameronstinson4/coda-unit-1-project/README.md

 ## Successes and Challenges:
     * The Parallax background took a lot trial and error to actually work.
 Originally I tried to use CSS, but later realized just setting the images to backgound of canvas worked much better.
     * Character animations were a major struggle because it completely broke the collision detection.
 After a lot of trial and error some sort of animations were working but not consistently, and collision detection is also still iffy.
+    * Pixel art creation was very difficult without a program like Photoshop or Illustrator.
+A lot of time was wasted trying to work around this issue.